Tech-at-DU/d3-tutorial/04-scales/readme.md

 Here I found the largest and smallest population values and used these for the domain.

-Then I decided on largest and smallest circles diameter I wanted.
+Then I decided on the largest and smallest circles diameter I wanted.
 I chose: 10 and 100.

 Now use the scale: